 Despite the growing challenges, there is hope!
 We are adapting and expanding our programs to address the needs in Angola and save more babies and toddlers by:

-- Providing health screenings to babies and toddlers in remote areas to catch malnutrition before it turns into SAM
+- Providing community health screenings for babies and toddlers in remote areas to catch malnutrition before it turns into SAM

-- Treating moderate malnutrition at the community level by providing therapeutic food to families before their children become severely malnourished
+- Treating malnutrition at the community level by providing therapeutic food to babies and toddlers who are moderately malnourished before progressing to severe